Spontaneous Baryogenesis from Axions with Generic Couplings: Derivation of transport equation

-where we drop the cross term between $a/f$ and $\mu_{i}/T$ and keep the term at the linear order in $a/f$ and $\mu_{i}/T$.
-Hence we can drop the subscript of $a/f$ or replace the grand canonical ensemble with the canonical ensemble.
-Then we use the fact that the canonical ensemble commutes with Hamiltonian and drop the second term in the first line.
-Substitute this into \eq{eq:grand-canonical2}, we obtain the well-known formula of the linear response theory:
+where we drop the cross term between $a/f$ and $\epsilon_O$ and keep the term at the linear order in $a/f$ and $\epsilon_O$.
+Substituting this into \eq{eq:grand-canonical2}, we obtain the well-known formula of the linear response theory:

 where we keep the term at the linear order in $a/f$ and $\mu_{i}/T$.
 We also send the initial time $t_{\text{ini}}$ to $-\infty$.
-In the previous section, we have estimated $\langle O_{\alpha} (t, \bm{x}) \rangle_{\text{GC}}$.
+In the previous section, we have estimated $\langle O_{\alpha} (t, \bm{x}) \rangle$.
 This equation indicates how the axion coupling changes the expectation value of $O_{\alpha}$ at the linear order in $a/f$.

-\paragraph{Source term from the axion.} In order to derive the source term in the transport equation, we assume the time evolution of axion is so slow that one may perform the gradient expansion $a (t') \simeq a_0 + \dot a (t - t')$ with $a_0$ and $\dot a$ constant.
+\paragraph{Source term from the axion.} In order to derive the source term in the transport equation, we assume the time evolution of axion is so slow that one may perform the gradient expansion $a (t') \simeq a_0 - \dot a (t - t')$ with $a_0$ and $\dot a$ constant.
 Roughly speaking, the axion mass is assumed to be much smaller than a typical interaction rate in thermal plasma.
 Let us discuss the contributions from $a$ and $\dot a$ in the right-hand side of Eq.~\eqref{eq:linear-ap} separately.

 We start with the time independent part of the axion field.
 One may express the right-hand side of Eq.~\eqref{eq:linear-ap} as

 where `Pv' represents the Cauchy principal value.
 The behavior of Eq.~\eqref{eq:axion-mass} is related to the mass of the axion which depends on the structure of the current equations.
 Suppose that the charge vector $n^{\beta}_{i}$ associated with the coupling $a_0 O_{\beta}$ is not in the span of the charge vectors of all other operators.
 In this case, one may rewrite this coupling as $a_0 \sum_{i} \bar n^{\beta}_{i} \partial \cdot J_{i}$.
 Since the axion field is now constant, this coupling vanishes after integration by parts.
 This observation implies that Eq.~\eqref{eq:axion-mass} becomes zero in this case.
 On the other hand, if the charge vector $n^{\beta}_{i}$ can be expressed by a linear combination of other charge vectors, one cannot rotate out the constant axion field $a_0$.
 In this case, Eq.~\eqref{eq:axion-mass} is non-zero in general.
 This implies a non-zero mass of the axion and hence breaking of its shift symmetry because the expectation value of $O_{\beta}$ enters in the equation of motion for the axion.
 In the following, we assume that the axion mass coming from this coupling is negligible for simplicity (see also footnote~\ref{fn:axion_mass}).